Welcome to Fun Van!

 Fun Van is parenting education program supported by First Things First in the Pinal Region.
 We meet once a week for 8 weeks.
 Each week we play and learn with parents, caregivers, and children.
 Each class includes, story time, a craft, playtime, a unique parent session, and a book to keep!

 In the parent session, parents and/or caregivers dive into curriculum from the Early Childhood STEP program.

 Parents are their children’s first and most important teachers.

 Family-centered parent training focuses on family skills training and family activities to help children and parents communicate effectively and take advantage of concrete social supports.
 It respects the traditions and values of the family and reflects the parents’ learning styles, preferences, and cultural beliefs.

-Preparation – the Parent Educators use the Raising A Reader program to excite children about books and better prepare them for school, and the Early Childhood STEP program to improve family relationships and communication.
+Preparation – the Parent Educators use the Early Childhood STEP program to improve family relationships and communication.
 Examples of the content you will experience include parent-child reading strategies, effective discipline techniques, and ways to nurture emotional and social development, just to name a few.